Introduction

 Today, law firms face a dual responsibility: protecting their clients' confidential information while ensuring they meet insurance requirements to mitigate financial risk.
-As cybersecurity threats evolve in sophistication and frequency, implementing robust endpoint security measures has become a technical necessity and a critical component of fulfilling the fiduciary duty.
+As cybersecurity threats evolve in sophistication and frequency, implementing robust endpoint security measures has become not just a technical necessity but a critical component of fulfilling the fiduciary duty that legal professionals owe to their clients and stakeholders.

 Law firms represent particularly attractive targets for cybercriminals due to the sensitive client information they maintain.
-From intellectual property to merger details litigation strategies to personal data, the information stored by legal practices commands premium prices on illicit marketplaces.
+From intellectual property to merger details, litigation strategies to personal data, the information stored by legal practices commands premium prices on illicit marketplaces.
+This makes the legal sector one of the most at-risk industries when it comes to data breaches and targeted cyberattacks.

 The consequences of a breach extend far beyond immediate remediation costs.
 Reputational damage, business interruption, regulatory penalties, and potential malpractice claims can threaten a firm's very existence.
-This reality has driven the rapid growth of cybersecurity liability insurance policies tailored to legal practices.
+This reality has driven the rapid growth of cybersecurity liability insurance policies tailored to legal practices—and with it, the urgent need for law firms to understand how endpoint security, fiduciary obligations, and insurance requirements intersect to form a comprehensive risk management strategy.

 Common cybersecurity insurance requirements for law firms typically include the following: